goncharov-di/errbot-consul/README.md

 Simple plugin for integration between Errbot and Consul KV Storage.

 ## Usage:
-Let's say you have Consul KV Storage with the folowing structure:
+Let's say you have Consul KV Storage with the following structure:
 - *master/key1*
 - *master/key2*
 - *develop/key1*